openquiz/openquiz/README.md

 - [Breaking Bad](https://github.com/openquiz/openquiz/issues?q=label%3A%22Breaking+Bad%22)

 # Contribute

-If you want to submit a quiz or request a title, you don't need to submit code to this repository directly.
-You can do it by creating new issues.
+Under most conditions, you don't need to submit codes to this repository directly.
+You can do them on issues page.

  ## Review quizzes
 Help us to [review quizzes](https://github.com/openquiz/openquiz/issues?q=is%3Aissue) by commenting or using reaction.
 All works are appreciated..